 Stay updated with Jaipurthrumylens!! via:

 While Maharajah Sawai Jai Singh II, the founder of Jaipur is credited with being a visionary there is no denying Maharajah Sawai Ram Singh II was a true reformer.
+He is credited for giving Jaipur the famous terracotta pink color during the visit of King Edward Albert, Prince of Wales.
 His photographs remain a leading resource for those studying the history of Jaipur and a reference point for the social anthropologists.
 I can easily conclude that Maharajah Sawai Ram Singh II was no ordinary king even though he might resemble a commoner.

 Disclaimer: There is no commercial interest in using the above pictures; it purely an academic one.